zackhanni/weather-app-react/README.md

 - change background depending on temp/ description (keep it paper looking)
 - chance of rain and when
 - adding the time of the location searched
+- by default display the weather of the user's current location (https://vercel.com/templates/next.js/weathergpt)